For Schengen information click here

 Because EEA nationals have an initial three months right of residence in the UK, there is no requirement for the British national to be a qualified person on arrival.
 Therefore, an EEA family permit can be issued to the non-EEA national family member of a British national even if they are only visiting the UK with the British national before returning to the Member State where they are resident.

 The ECO should seek advice from ECCCAT where unsure about the decision to be taken in applying the Surinder Singh judgment.

 PROCESSING TIME -

-All countries listed below. the processing time is at least 7 days.
+For all countries listed below, the processing time is at least 7 days.

 Afghanistan, Algeria, Bangladesh, Egypt, Iran, Iraq, Jordan, Lebanon, Libya, Mali, Mauritania, Morocco, Niger, Nigeria, North Korea, Pakistan, Saudi Arabia, Somalia, South Sudan, Sri Lanka, Sudan, Syria, Tunisia, Uzbekistan, Yemen, Palestine, Refugees, Stateless and Vietnam

 Applicants need to take into consideration the processing time: in this case, please make your application well in advance (3 weeks MINIMUM, no more than 90 days before travel)